-The best, most rewarding way to experience our nation’s capital in less than 12 hours is by traveling as a guardian with an Honor Flight.
+The most rewarding way to experience our nation’s capital in less than 12 hours is by traveling as a guardian with an Honor Flight.

-Getting any rest on the two-hour flight was not an option; we were just getting warmed up.
+Getting any rest on the 2-hour flight was not an option; we were just getting warmed up.
 The 90-something-year-old veteran across the aisle from us was kissing the flight attendant just a few minutes into the flight; he diligently made sure the moment was documented with a photograph.
 It was going to be that kind of day!

 When we landed in Baltimore, there were flags, salutes, and a standing ovation from everyone in the terminal.

 We boarded a bus and shuttled to the most important stop of the day.
-The reason the Honor Flight began was to get World War II veterans to the memorial that was built for them.
+The reason the Honor Flight was founded was to get World War II veterans to the memorial that was built for them.

 They looked at every wreath, examined every panel, savored every granite column — each a symbol of the conflict that had demanded so much of them.
 They paid their respects at the wall adorned with 4,048 gold stars, each one representing 100 Americans who didn’t return from the war.
 The veterans’ gratitude was palpable and humbling to those of us lucky enough to witness it.